pattle/codeigniter-twitter-library/README.md

 Replace variables in the twitter.php library with your own and you're good to go.

 Check out the twitterexamples.php controller for some example requests

+Featured added:
+- Added a config file for nice and ease configurations set up.